github129/PowerApps_flow/_posts/2019-06-15EasyRepro automated testing framework June Update is now available.md

 ---
 layout: post
 title: "EasyRepro automated testing framework June Update is now available"
-description: "<p>We are happy to announce that we have shipped the June 2019 update for the EasyRepro automated testing framework on GitHub.
-The update is compatible with the Spring 2019 release and contains several API enhancements to support your automated testing efforts for Dynamics 365 and model-driven standalone PowerApps.</p>
+description: "We are happy to announce that we have shipped the June 2019 update for the EasyRepro automated testing framework on GitHub.
+The update is compatible with the Spring 2019 release and contains several API enhancements to support your automated testing efforts for Dynamics 365 and model-driven standalone PowerApps.
 "
 categories: [公式ブログ]
 tags: [PowerApps,公式ブログ更新]